Photo by Juliet Furst

 A Flaming No — Vincent van Gogh

 For Van Gogh, love and madness walked hand in hand.
-In summer 1881, Van Gogh met his cousin Cornelia “Kee” Vos-Stricker, a widow with whom he became madly and hopelessly in love.
+In summer 1881, Van Gogh met his cousin Cornelia “Kee” Vos-Stricker.
+She was a widow.
+He became madly and hopelessly in love with her.
 She gave a firm, heartbreaking “No, nay, never” to his proposal.
-Van Gogh held his hand over a lamp’s flame in dramatic defiance to prove that one’s love could go to such extremes.
+Van Gogh dramatically held his hand over a lamp’s flame.
+He did this to prove that one’s love can go to such extremes.

 Her father forbade contact, which shattered Vincent.
-By Christmas, he was quarreling with his father and had left his home never to return to the same devout path that he had unwaveringly followed.
+By Christmas, he was arguing with his father.
+He left his home and never returned to the same devout path he had followed.
 Instead, he immersed himself completely in art.

 This is how one of the greatest artists in history happened-the point of beautiful romantic and spiritual collapse.